ponylang/rfcs/0000-add-struct.md

 The acceptance of this proposal would not require any reorganization of the Pony guides or how it is taught.

-This feature could be reintroduced and taught to existing users via the weekly newsletter, and by including it in the documentation.
+This feature could be introduced and taught to existing users via the weekly newsletter, and by including it in the documentation.

 As it doesn't change the base functionality of `buffered`, it would not impact existing users whereas users looking for this functionality will be able to find it and use it directly.

 # How We Test This